dvsa/mot-automated-testsuite/configuration/README.md

 ## password
 The password that all user accounts are set to in the test environment being used

+## clickWait
+The amount of time, in milliseconds, to wait for browser clicks to happen before starting to poll for the page refresh and any dynamic javascript to complete.
+This is a mandatory delay, to accommodate any browser/environment/network latency.
+If any tests fail and the screen shot shows the browser is still on the previous page, try increasing this delay.
+Other factors like working remotely/over VPN/using slower environments (e.g. PP) can also affect this.
+*values from 500ms to 1500ms are fairly reliable, larger values impact testsuite completion duration*

 ## pageWait
-The maximum wait, in seconds, for each page refresh/submit to complete and any dynamic javascript to run, before using Selenium to locate elements in the web page
+Maximum wait, in seconds, for each page refresh/submit to complete and any dynamic javascript to run, before using Selenium to locate elements in the web page (because the testsuite polls refreshed pages for completion this time delay will typically be much less).
+If a page fails to refresh/complete javascript by this time limit, the current test will be failed as an error

 ## jdbc.url
 The MariaDB/MySQL URL of the environment under test